 How long does Laser Eye Surgery last?

-I mean, it’s not often you hear someone can have surgery one morning and be back at work the very next day — surely there must be a catch.
+It’s not often you are told that you can have surgery and be back at work the very next day.
+I mean, there must be a catch, right?

 How Laser Eye Surgery changes your vision

-Aside from the body’s natural ageing process, the effects of Laser Eye Surgery can last a lifetime.
-This is why we advise patients to not delay in booking their consultation so they get the most out of having clear and hassle-free vision.
+So to sum up: aside from the body’s natural ageing process, the effects of Laser Eye Surgery can last a lifetime.
+That’s why we advise patients to not delay in booking their consultation.
+Learn more today and start enjoying the gift of clear and hassle-free vision.

-If you’d like to book a consultation with us or find out more about the effects of Laser Eye Surgery, leave us a comment or give us a call us on 020 7224 1005.
+If you would like to learn more about the effects of Laser Eye Surgery, Book a Consultation today.
+Alternatively, give us a call on 020 7224 1005.

 Our Fees start from £5,500 for laser eye treatment for both eyes.
 Complex prescriptions may cost up to £6,900.
 Cataract surgery costs £3,500 per eye.

 Flexible finance makes the best more affordable: Choose payments from £56 per month or a low 10% initial payment.
 Finance from one to five years is available, including a 24-month interest-free option.
 Find out more.